 As per the Ministry of Ayush, India, Acupressure is an ancient healing art.
 It uses the fingers or any blunted object to press key points called ‘Acu Points’ on the skin surface rhythmically, to stimulate the body’s natural self-curative abilities.
 When these acupressure points for high BP are pressed, they release muscular tension and promote the circulation of blood to aid healing.

-Although, the precise causes of hypertension are not known, but there are numerous factors that play a role in increasing the risk of high blood pressure.
+Although the precise causes of hypertension are not known, there are numerous factors that play a role in increasing the risk of high blood pressure such as:-

 - Excessive alcohol consumption